USArmy-Corps-of-Engineers-RMC/Numerics/README.md

 # Numerics
 ***Numerics*** is an opensource library for .NET developed by the U.S. Army Corps of Engineers Risk Management Center (USACE-RMC). ***Numerics*** provides a comprehensive set of methods and algorithms for numerical computations and statistical analysis, serving as a cornerstone of the RMC software suite.
-It encompasses routines for specialized functions, interpolation, regression, statistics, machine learning, probability distributions, bootstrap uncertainty analysis, Bayesian Markov Chain Monte Carlo, optimization, root finding, and more.
+The library includes routines for specialized functions, interpolation, regression, statistics, machine learning, probability distributions, bootstrap uncertainty analysis, Bayesian Markov Chain Monte Carlo, optimization, root finding, and more.

 ## Support
+The RMC is committed to maintaining and supporting the software, providing regular updates, bug fixes, and enhancements on an annual basis or as needed.

-The solution contains builds for:
+The repository contains builds for:
 * .NET 8.0
 * .NET Framework 4.8.1
-The RMC will maintain and support the software, providing bug fixes, updates, and enhancements on an annual basis or as necessary.

 ## Installation Instructions
-We recommend using NuGet to install Numerics
+We recommend using NuGet for convenient installation of Numerics.